 You may have seen this world-famous songwriters venue featured on the ABC series “Nashville.”
 Many top acts, including Taylor Swift, Garth Brooks and Faith Hill, have done showcases there that led to their record deals.
-Some of the top songwriters in Nashville, including Brett James, Dave Berg, Rivers Rutherford, Jeffrey Steele and Craig Wiseman, are regular performers.
+Some of the top songwriters in Nashville, are regular performers.

 Barbara is an integral part of the Bluebird Cafe family.
 She has presided over the Open Mic since it began in 1986.
 For ten years she did the booking for all the early shows.
 These days you will find her there on Monday nights still presiding over the Open Mic as well as performing there regularly, helping judge the auditions, and of course, as an audience member soaking up some of the best songwriting in the world.

-MONDAY NIGHT OPEN MIC, 6 PM to 9 PM This open mic has welcomed newcomers Kenny Chesney, David Wilcox, Dierks Bentley and Garth Brooks as they dropped by in their quest for success and songwriterswriters including Tim Johnson, Dave Turnbull.
+MONDAY NIGHT OPEN MIC, 6 PM to 8 PM This open mic has welcomed newcomers Kenny Chesney, David Wilcox, Dierks Bentley and Garth Brooks as they dropped by in their quest for success, and songwriters including Tim Johnson, Dave Turnbull.
 Chuck Cannon and Bret Jones who have grown from playing a couple songs for free to writing hit singles.
 It’s always an entertaining show as songwriters from all over the world gather to take their chance on the famous Bluebird Cafe stage.
 You never know just what you’ll hear, but you can be sure you’ll hear it all.

-NEW OPEN MIC SIGN-UP PROCEDURE BEGINNING JUNE 1, 2015 Beginning in June 2015, the Bluebird Cafe will sign up writers by phone for the Open Mic.
-Sign-up will start at 11 am each Monday for the show that night.
+Open Mic Sign-up Procedure: Sign-up is by phone and will start at 11 am each Monday for the show that night.
 The number to call is 615-943-8168.
 You will not be able to leave a message; you need to keep trying ’til you get through to someone who will put you on the list.
-There are 25 spots and the list will fill up quickly.
-There is no priority given to out-of-town/out-of-state songwriters.
+There are limited spots and the list will fill up quickly.

 SUNDAY WRITES NIGHT This is the longest running writers’ night in Nashville and one of the best attended.
 The show consists of ten to twelve writers who play three songs each and it ends with a set by a writer who has enjoyed commercial success.
 There is no pay for the show but writers are welcome to sell CD’s.